-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 10.1.A All Control trim, stability and stress Understanding of fundamental principles of ship construction and the theories and factors affecting trim and stability and measures necessary to preserve trim and stability.
-Knowledge of the effect on trim and stability of a ship in the event of damage to, and consequent flooding of a compartment and countermeasures to be taken.
-Knowledge of IMO recommendations concerning ship's stability On a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate ensures that stability and stress conditions are maintained within safety limits at all times.
-The candidate directs engine department operations in order to maintain safe vessel trim. stability, and stress by: Providing before and after tank level measurements the bridge team; Coordinates liquid transfers with the bridge team; Locates of and records the maintenance and testing of watertight compartment doors; Identifies possible vessel flooding countermeasure procedures and effects thereof; and Complying with rules, regulations and codes pertinent to vessel stability and trim.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 10.1.A All Note 1 Control trim, stability and stress Understanding of fundamental principles of ship construction and theories and factors affecting trim and stability and measures necessary to preserve trim and stability.
+Knowledge of the effect on trim and stability in the event of damage to and flooding of a compartment.
+Knowledge of IMO recommendations concerning ship's stability.
+On a vessel powered by main propulsion machinery of at least 4,000 HP.
+The candidate ensures that stability and stress conditions are maintained within safety limits at all times.
+The candidate directs engine department operations within safe vessel stability and stress criteria by: Providing the bridge team with before and after tank level measurements; Coordinating liquid transfers with the bridge team; Locating and recording the maintenance and testing of watertight compartment doors; Identifying possible vessel flooding countermeasure procedures and effects thereof; and Complying with rules, regulations and codes pertinent to vessel stress, stability, and trim.

-TCW petence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All control complements with legislate requirements and meto ensign safety at sea, security protects the material control cont ative rements neasures sure of life ity and ction of Knowledge of international maritime law in international agreements and conventions: Responsibilities under the relevant requirements of • International Convention on Load Lines • International Convention for the Safety of Life at Sea, 1974 (SOLAS) • International Convention for the Prevention of Pollution from Ships (MARPOL) • Maritime Declarations of Health and Int'l Health Regulations • International Instruments Affecting the Safety of Ships, Passengers, Crew and Cargo • Methods and Aids to Prevent Pollution Knowledge of National legislation for implementing international agreements and conventions In an approved Leadership and Managerial Skills course, or when asked by a Qualified Assessor on a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate describes the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential non- compliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment The candidate identifies and describes compliance with domestic and international regulations, rules and conventions relative to safety, security and protection of the marine environment, including: 1.
-Vessel operations and maintenance procedures relative to compliance with legislative requirements for safety of life at sea, vessel security, and protection of the marine environment; 2.
-Procedures to identify and eliminate potential non-compliance in a timely and efficient manner; and 3.
-Certificates and survey items that require renewal and requirements for the continued validity of each.
-The candidate's description should include: 1.
-International Convention of Load Lines; 2.
-SOLAS; 3.
-MARPOL; 4.
-STCW; 5.
-Maritime Declarations of Health; 6.
-ISM Code; 7.
-OPA 90; 8.
-U. S. Code; and 9.
-Code of Federal Regulations
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 11.1.A All Note 1 Monitor and control compliance with legislative requirements and measures to ensure safety of life at sea, security and protection of the marine environment Knowledge of international maritime law in international agreements and conventions Knowledge of National legislation for implementing international agreements and conventions When asked to describe compliance and adherence to domestic and international regulations, rules and conventions relative to safety, security and protection of the marine environment.
+The candidate describes the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential non- compliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment The candidate, describes compliance with domestic and international regulations, rules and conventions relative to safety, security and protection of the marine environment, including: Identifying vessel operations and maintenance procedures for compliance with legislative requirements for safety of life at sea, vessel security, and protection of the marine environment; Directing operations to identify and eliminate potential non-compliance in a timely and efficient manner; and Identifying vessel certificates and survey items that require renewal and requirements for the continued validity of each.
+The candidate's description includes: International Convention of Load Lines; SOLAS; MARPOL; STCW; Maritime Declarations of Health; ISM Code; OPA 90; U. S. Code; and Code of Federal Regulations.